 For the goals the program sets, there is no greater place to accomplish them than in the rural town of Bodh Gaya.
 Though primarily populated by Hindu and Muslim residents, Bodh Gaya is deeply enmeshed in the sacred geography of Buddhists around the world as the site of Buddha's enlightenment.
 Over 2,500 years ago, Gautama Buddha (according to Buddhist scriptures), sat in sublime meditative repose under the canopy of a Pipala tree (known as the Bodhi tree), contemplating the nature of suffering, its root causes, and ultimate cessation for “three watchful nights.”
 At the end of the third night, his mind was completely purified and Gautama became “Buddha,” “the awakened one.”

 Today, droves of pilgrims from all over the world flock to Bodh Gaya to pay homage to the site of Buddha’s enlightenment, located at the Mahabodhi (“Great Awakenening”) Temple.
 Inside the Mahabodhi Complex is the Bodhi Tree (ficus religiosa), which is believed to be a direct descendant of the one under which the Buddha attained enlightenment.
-Locals joke that the biggest of these pilgrim-waves comes after the arrival of “Robert-group” i.e. the Antioch program in September.
+Locals joke that the biggest of these pilgrim-waves comes after the arrival of “Robert-group” i.e. the Antioch (now Carleton-Antioch) program in September.
 And indeed, as the local Hindu and Muslim festivals wind down by the month’s end, dozens of caravan style tent-restaurants covered in canopies of plastic tarps along with a Tibetan refugee market materialize north of the main Temple.
 With the arrival of winter season, hundreds of small tour and travel operators begin to spring up alongside the Himalayan merchants, and they are strewn across the public (and occasionally chaotic) space outside the Temple.
 On any given day during this peak season, the temple becomes a colorful site of spiritual cosmopolitanism, where monks, lay people (practicing, non-monastic Buddhists), and tourists from Japan, Burma, Thailand, Laos, Bhutan, Sri Lanka, China, England, America, Norway, and countless other countries gather.

 Nevertheless, it cannot be emphasized how challenging the environment of Bodh Gaya can potentially be.
 Though it is the nucleus of the Buddhist world, Bodh Gaya claims its home in the poorest state of India—Bihar—and has become a microcosm of the problems that beset it.
-Environmental degradation, urban congestion, growing creation of social ills (e.g. begging, drugs and alcohol, harassment of visitors)…all of these were visible to the Antioch Students.
+Environmental degradation, urban congestion, growing creation of social ills (e.g. begging, drugs and alcohol, harassment of visitors)…all of these were visible to the students.
 A sense of injustice is palpable all around Bodh Gaya, and nowhere is this more poignantly evoked than its deplorable state of poverty.
 Elderly women, children, and beggars inflicted by polio and leprosy descend from the outer villages into the cracks, corners, and shadows of the exterior temple grounds.
 On the west side lane of the Mahabodhi complex, there is a prominent stronghold for the downtrodden.
 They utilize this space to squeeze tin cups and bowls through the walled enclosure in anticipation of some donations.